abridged/collabland-dev/help-docs/FAQ/report-scams.md

 1. Click the `...` in the top right of the profile or tweet

-2. Report tweet/account
+2. Select `Report tweet/account`

-3. Everyone on Twitter
+3. Select `Everyone on Twitter`

-4. Offered tips or currency ... or causes harm
+4. Select `Offered tips or currency ... or causes harm`

-5. Tricking other people into sending tips, currency, or private financial info
+5. Select `Tricking other people into sending tips, currency, or private financial info`

 ### How to Report to Twitter (impersonation)

 1. Click the `...` in the top right of the profile or tweet

-2. Report tweet/account
+2. Select `Report tweet/account`

-3. Everyone on Twitter
+3. Select `Everyone on Twitter`

-4. They're being impersonated or shown a deceptive identity
+4. Select `They're being impersonated or shown a deceptive identity`

-5. Pretending to be them
+5. Select `Pretending to be them`

 6. Select account being impersonated